ml-jku/DeepRC/README.md

 open `http://localhost:6060/` in your web-browser to view the performance.

 ##### Real-world data with implanted signals
-This is category has the smallest dataset files and is a good starting point.
+This is category has the smallest dataset files and is a **good starting point**.
 Training a binary DeepRC classifier on dataset "0" of category "real-world data with implanted signals":
 ```bash
 python3 -m deeprc.examples.examples_from_paper.cmv_with_implanted_signals 0 --n_updates 10000 --evaluate_at 2000